coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 When to Use It vs. When to Avoid It
 Use it when:
-\- Doing Machine Learning / Deep Learning (where slight precision losses are absorbed by the network).
+- Doing Machine Learning / Deep Learning (where slight precision losses are absorbed by the network).
-\- Rendering graphics or running physics in video games.
+- Rendering graphics or running physics in video games.
-\- Writing algorithms where a 0.001% margin of error on a calculation is acceptable in exchange for a massive speedup.
+- Writing algorithms where a 0.001% margin of error on a calculation is acceptable in exchange for a massive speedup.

 Avoid it when:
-\- Doing strict scientific computing (like fluid dynamics or orbital mechanics) where tiny rounding errors compound over billions of iterations.
+- Doing strict scientific computing (like fluid dynamics or orbital mechanics) where tiny rounding errors compound over billions of iterations.
-\- Building financial modeling software where exact precision is legally required.
+- Building financial modeling software where exact precision is legally required.
 </pre>
 **Ocupancy**
 <img width="1826" height="1024" alt="Occupancy1" src="https://github.com/user-attachments/assets/885047bc-ee7d-48f5-9709-a7df38e05010" />
 <pre>
 Occupancy indicates how many warps are active on an SM compared to the hardware maximum.
 This kernel suffers from severe occupancy limitations.
-\-Theoretical Occupancy:	8.33%
+-Theoretical Occupancy:	8.33%
-\-Achieved Occupancy:	8.34%.
+-Achieved Occupancy:	8.34%.
 The Bottleneck (Shared Memory): The profiler explicitly states that the kernel's theoretical occupancy of 8.3% (1 theoretical warp per scheduler) is strictly "limited by the required amount of shared memory"
-\-Theoretical Active Warps/SM: 4
+-Theoretical Active Warps/SM: 4
-\-Achieved Active Warps/SM:	4.00
+-Achieved Active Warps/SM:	4.00
-\-Block Limit Registers:	3 blocks
+-Block Limit Registers:	3 blocks
-\-Block Limit Shared Mem:	1 block
+-Block Limit Shared Mem:	1 block
-\-Block Limit Warps:	12 blocks
+-Block Limit Warps:	12 blocks
 Shared memory is the hard occupancy ceiling.
 Block Limit Shared Memory: 1.
 Only 1 block can fit per SM due to shared memory usage, the SM cannot physically schedule multiple blocks concurrently.
 With (128,1,1) = 4 warps per block, we get exactly 4 active warps per SM, which at